gdavila/gdavila.github.io/README.md

 # gdavila.github.io

-This is a Profesional Blog based on github-pages to share thoughts, experiences and first steps researches about Nework engineering issues.
+This is a professional blog hosted on GitHub Pages, dedicated to sharing insights, experiences, and initial research on network/video engineering topics.